This post may contain affiliate links. Please read our disclosure policy.

 Below are the ingredients you’ll need to make this Carrot Cake Loaf:

 - Eggs: Help bind the batter.
-Use at room temperature for best results: If your eggs are cold, set them in warm water for 5 minutes.
+Use at room temperature for best results: If the eggs are cold, set them in warm water for 5 minutes.

-- Coconut oil, melted: Adds moisture; olive oil or neutral vegetable oil work as well.
+- Coconut oil, melted: Adds moisture; olive oil, avocado oil, or neutral vegetable oil works as well.

 - Orange zest: Brings brightness; lemon zest is a fine substitute.